 To help me settle into this unfamiliar spot on the globe, I have invested in maps and tours.
-I’m trying to learn the local lore, histories, and most of all geography.
+I’m trying to learn the local lore, histories, and, most of all, geography.

 So much is different from North America.
-For you Medellín might begin and end with Pablo Escobar, but that’s myopic.
+For you, Medellín might begin and end with Pablo Escobar, but that’s myopic.
 Give Medellín and yourself a break.
 Apply a wider lens that introduces context and culture.

 My first insights into the heart and soul of Colombia was David Bushnell’s “The Making of Modern Colombia: A Nation in Spite of Itself.”
 This may be the only history of Colombia available in English, and, as it was published in 1993, it is definitely aging.

 Still, much of it reads as though it were written yesterday, and it is certainly describing the same country, with the same strengths and struggles, as today’s newspapers.

 Medellín hosts one of the practical explanations for how Colombia is held together as one country—the nationally owned Satena Airlines.
 Based at the local (downtown) Olaya Herrera Airport, Satena has as part of its mission the task of calling at widely separated cities throughout Colombia in an effort to improve internal communications and transport.
 Profit is not the first priority.
 It is a quality system, nevertheless, with modern planes and excellent facilities.

 One was the volume and recklessness of traffic here.
 I knew from prior exposure to Latin American cities that this would be likely, but in Medellín it can be particularly striking for how it contrasts with the natural beauty of the setting.

 Yes, this contrast raises the prospect of air quality problems, and there are some signs in valley low spots.
 But, unlike many cities, Medellín has a firm and enforced program in place that effectively alternates car usage at key times of the week, and people abide by it, even at considerable inconvenience.

 I think this behavior supports my main point: Colombians have to be among the world’s kindest and most generous people.
-Let me give an example from my own experience.

 I am in my late 80s, I walk with a cane, and my appearance screams “old gringo.”
 One day I was standing at a busy intersection while a torrent of motorcycles flashed by, followed by a steady stream of cars and trucks.